 In 2015, JSS became the first immigration legal services agency to receive funding from Dane County.
 The program has served over 1,125 clients from 80 different countries.
 Over time, services expanded to help immigrants who were victims of violence and JSS started serving clients who qualified for the Violence Against Women Act.

 In 2016, JSS became a refugee resettlement affiliate of the Hebrew Immigrant Aid Society, or HIAS.
 Founded as the Hebrew Immigrant Aid Society in 1881 to assist Jews fleeing pogroms in Russia and Eastern Europe, HIAS has touched the lives of nearly every Jewish family in America and now welcomes all who have fled persecution.
-In December of 2016, JSS resettled its first Syrian refugee family.
-Since 2016, JSS has resettled 328 individuals and worked with over 30 additional secondary migrants and asylees.
-These people came from Afghanistan, The Democratic Republic of Congo, Syria, Iraq, Burundi, Palestine, Pakistan, The Central African Republic, Rwanda, Vietnam, Somalia, Nicaragua, Honduras, Venezuela, and Saudi Arabia.
+Since 2016, our program has grown every year and we have resettled over 600 individuals from all over the world, in addition to many secondary migrants and asylees.
+These people have come from Afghanistan, Burma, Eritrea, Ethiopia, Guatemala, Honduras, Central African Republic, Burundi, Democratic Republic of Congo, Iraq, Iran, Syria, Sudan, Somalia, Nicaragua, Venezuela, Ukraine, Azerbaijan, and Russia.

 Today, JSS is the only resettlement agency in South Central Wisconsin.
-As a result of JSS’ work since 2016, Madison is home to growing and thriving Afghan and Congolese communities and JSS clients are contributing to Madison’s Syrian and Iraqi communities.
+As a result of JSS’ work since 2016, Madison is now home to many growing and thriving refugee communities.
+We responded to the Syrian refugee crisis in 2016, helping families fleeing the civil war.
+In 2021, we played a key role in aiding Afghans fleeing the resurgence of the Taliban.
 Starting in 2022, JSS has begun helping many Ukrainian families, most of whom arrive in the United States under UN humanitarian parolee status.
 We provide a variety of services and resources to help them become self-sufficient and create a safe and stable life in the Dane County area.
-Demonstrating our growth, in the 2021-2022 fiscal year alone we resettled 143 individuals as well as 18 secondary migrants.

 Our walk-in hours are every Thursday from 1-3pm.
 Please call ahead at 608-442-4081 to schedule an appointment.
 Eligible populations include: